Convex geometry over ordered hyperfields: Ordered hyperfields

-An immediate corollary of Theorem~\ref{factororder} is that an ordered factor hyperfield can only arise as the quotient of an ordered field.
+An immediate corollary of Theorem~\ref{quotientorder} is that an ordered quotient hyperfield can only arise as the quotient of an ordered field.
 Moreover, the number of orderings on $\HH$ is equal to $|\chi(\FF|U)|$, the number of orderings on $\FF$ that contain $U$.
-We can use this to count the number of orderings on factor hyperfields, and construct hyperfields with a specific number of orderings.
+We can use this to count the number of orderings on quotient hyperfields, and construct hyperfields with a specific number of orderings.